 Hiking and Biking Acadia National Park

-After meeting outside of Boston, we’ll head straight for the coast of Maine where we’ll breathe in the salt air, play games, and get acquainted.
-The next morning, we’ll set out for Acadia National Park and Mount Desert Island to make camp and start exploring.
+With our first adventure behind us, we’ll set out for Acadia National Park and Mount Desert Island to make camp and start exploring.
 With camp set up, the park is ours to explore, and it won’t take us long to realize why Acadia is one of the most popular National Parks in the country.
-Acadia’s friendly trails and famous Carriage Roads make for a perfect introduction to hiking and biking.
+Acadia’s friendly trails and famous carriage roads make for a perfect introduction to both hiking and biking.
 From Cadillac Mountain to Sand Beach, we’ll experience everything this pristine national treasure has to offer over the course of four great days.

 Please see our General FAQ page for many more frequently asked questions and answers!

 How physically challenging is MCJ?

 MCJ is the shortest and least physically-challenging trip we offer, and we believe it is a great “sampler” trip for young students interested in hiking, biking, camping, and outdoor activity.
 Given a rating of Challenge Level 2 (out of a maximum of 10), we consider MCJ to be a perfect trip for beginners that any moderately fit, motivated student can successfully complete.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.

 Does my child need to bring his or her own bike for this trip?